Making Tax Filing Simple

 Get ahead of — and a handle on — your taxes

-You need to file your taxes by April 15 in 2019, unless you file for an extension.
+You need to file your taxes by April 15, 2020, unless you file for an extension.
 Whether you use MilTax or do it yourself, here are some steps to make tax filing simple.

 - Get an early start.
 Identify one place (a folder, shoebox or computer file, for example) to put all your tax documents, so you have everything when you need to file.